r0r0x-xx/AeroSpace-Cybersecurity/README.md

 # An introductory overview of aerospace, satellites, and related topics.

-Hey! over the past three years, I have been autodidact learning and researching about aerospace technology.
-This repository is a compilation of ideas, notes, and observations that I have collected during this time.
-I have organized the material in a clear and coherent manner (i hoppe XD), starting with satellite technology.
-I hope you find it useful for enhancing your understanding and knowledge in this amazing field :)
+Hey Folks!
+Over the past three years, I have been self-taught in aerospace technology, dedicating a lot of time to learning and researching this field.
+This repository is a compilation of ideas, notes, and observations I have gathered during this journey.
+I have organized the material in a clear and coherent manner (I hope so!
+XD), starting with satellite technology, followed by general aerospace security, and finally, exploring how to hack satellites.
+I hope you find this resource useful for enhancing your understanding and knowledge of this fascinating field! :)